The Heart Has Reasons by Mark Klempner

 Though we celebrate this milestone, we would like to point out that The Heart Has Reasons is not a book intended for elementary school children but rather is appropriate for middle school and high school readers.
 Of course, it also has many readers at the college level, and, in fact, is being used as a textbook at the university level.

-Mark has started to hear from some of these young readers, such as a ten-year-old girl in Riverdale, Bronx who sent him this email:
+Mark Klempner has started to hear from some of these young readers, such as a ten-year-old girl in Riverdale, Bronx who sent him the following email:

 “My class is currently learning about World War 2 and we had to pick a book to read, about anything in World War 2.
 I wanted to choose something about the Holocaust because it interests me As I was reading your book, I kept thinking, 'Wow what a great story!
 I can't believe that actually happened!'
 Those stories were so amazing.
 I was so inspired by them, especially Hetty’s, Clara's, and Ted's.
 It would make the world a better place if there were more people like them.
 I love to write, and my dream is to write books when I am older.
 I'm so happy I chose to read your book and not another book.”